 You can choose to instead install third-party software, but it’s not strictly necessary.
 Some PCWorld staff members pair Windows Security with a more malware-specific program for a little more coverage.
 But two programs is the most any of us do—you don’t want to go overboard on layering them, as they can end up fighting with each other and canceling out the overall effectiveness.

 Side note: For anyone wondering if virtualization-based security eliminates the need for antivirus software, it doesn’t.
 VBS is a different kind of protection than antivirus.
-Antivirus scans for user-level malicious programs, while VBS screens for operating-system (kernel-level) threats.
+Antivirus scans for malicious programs at the user and operating system (kernel) level, while VBS proactively wards off kernel-level threats.
 You might be thinking of virtual machines, which you can create in Windows 10 and 11 to run programs that seem suspicious but you want to try out anyway.

 Open incoming ports